PouchyCorp/UTCobsi/LA14/England History.md

 The English Civil War
-	Conflict between the Puritan Parliament and the Anglican King Charles 1st Execution of Charles 1st
+	Conflict between the Puritan Parliament and the Anglican King Charles 1st Charles 1st was unpopular because of his religion (protestant) and because he was absolutist Execution of Charles 1st
 	Replaced by the dictator Cromwell (Protestant)